mit-pdos/sigmaos/tutorial/01_local_dev.md

 differences are:
-  - `local` builds the user `procs` directly into the `sigmaos` container, which enables offline development. `aws` builds the user `procs` in a dedicated build container and uploads them to an S3 bucket, omitting them from the `sigmaos` container.
+  - `local` builds the user `procs` directly into the `sigmaos` container, which enables offline development. `aws` builds the user `procs` in a dedicated build container and uploads them to an AWS S3 bucket, omitting them from the `sigmaos` container.
 This keeps the `sigmaos` container small, decreases its cold-start time, and mirrors a more realistic deployment scenario, in which the datacenter provider would download tenant's binaries